jhfonseca72/partnerships-offshore/README.md

 ## How to execute with Docker

-You only need to run the file build.bat and automatically the images for each project will be build and executed
+You only need to run the file (build.bat for windows) or (build.sh for linux) and automatically the images for each project will be builded and executed

-`./build.bat`
+Windows - `./build.bat`
+Linux - `./build.sh`

 Verify by entering the following url